TTK4130/ttk4130.github.io/docs/assignments/assignment-2.rst

 However, with both a low-order and a high-order method (first and second order in our case), we can set up a simple predictor-corrector scheme to adaptively resize the simulation timestep during simulation.

 Let :math:`y_{n+1}^{(1)}` be the first order numerical approximation and :math:`y_{n+1}^{(2)}` be the second order approximation.
-These can be computed, for instance, with explict Euler and Heun's method, but you are free to select the second order method.
+These can be computed, for instance, with explicit Euler and Heun's method, but you are free to select the second order method.
 The crucial part is figuring out that if the two approximations are close, then we don't gain much from using the second order method over the first order one.
 That, in turn, means that we can increase the timestep so that the second order method actually does some useful work for us.
 For this we need the relative error between the methods, given by